-Even a few cigarettes a day increases risk of rheumatoid arthritisApril 21st, 2013 in Arthritis & Rheumatism /
+Even a few cigarettes a day increases risk of rheumatoid arthritisApril 21, 2013 in Medicine & Health / Arthritis & Rheumatism

 Number of cigarettes smoked a day and the number of years a person has smoked both increase the risk of rheumatoid arthritis (RA), finds research in BioMed Central's open access journal Arthritis Research & Therapy.
 The risk decreases after giving up smoking but, compared to people who have never smoked, this risk is still elevated 15 years after giving up.